what is wormwood used for

 When used in chronic inflammatory bowel diseases, common wormwood extract may reduce the need for steroidal treatments and may be more effective than steroids in reducing symptoms and putting patients into remission.

-It may also increase the Tumor Necrosis Factor in sufferers of Crohn’s disease which can improve a patient’s condition and expedite healing.
+It may also increase the Tumor Necrosis Factor in sufferers of Crohn’s disease, which can improve a patient’s condition and expedite healing.

 Sweet Wormwood extract has also shown promise in treating a wide array of cancers; studies suggest it may also treat and reduce symptoms of rheumatoid arthritis.

-The anticancer effects of mugwort have been tested on colon cancer patients and studies have shown that mugwort may reduce the spread and growth potential of cancer cells.
+The anticancer effects of mugwort have been tested on colon cancer patients, and studies have shown that mugwort may reduce the spread and growth potential of cancer cells.

 How Do You Choose the Best Wormwood?

-Oftentimes supplementation is a very popular option for people who wish to avoid the engineering and human impact on medications, but it is very important to speak with your healthcare provider before taking any supplements, here are a few guides on taking any medication, vitamin, or supplement.
+Supplementation is often a very popular option for people who wish to avoid the engineering and human impact of medications, but it is very important to speak with your healthcare provider before taking any supplements.

 The FDA (Food and Drug Administration) certifies the safety and efficacy of a product, as well as ensuring the facility complies with the quality and purity standards.
-GMP(Good Management Practices) certifications ensure that the facility producing the supplement follows strict safety and quality guidelines for each supplement that is produced.
+GMP(Good Management Practices) certifications ensure that the supplement facility follows strict safety and quality guidelines for each supplement produced.
 If you wish to take organic supplements, it is a good idea to ensure that they are certified by the United States Department of Agriculture to ensure they follow all the protocols for organic supplements.
-Third Party Testing means that the supplement has been studied by another laboratory to ensure safety and efficacy.

 This is very important with wormwood supplements, as too much wormwood can cause negative health effects.